Vashon, Washington: Public safety

-Vashon Fire is led by Matt Vinci and is a combination professional-volunteer department.
-There is one staffed station, Station 55, which houses a minimum staffing of three firefighter/EMTs and two King County paramedics.
+Vashon Fire is a combination professional-volunteer department with one staffed station, Station 55, which houses a minimum staffing of three firefighter/EMTs and two King County paramedics.
 Station 55 contains four aid units, one engine, one quint, one brush truck, two water tenders, one boat, one ATV, and one support unit.
 Vashon Fire uses ValleyCom as its dispatch center.
 There are two outlying stations that contain water tenders and backup engines: Station 56 located in Burton and Station 58 located in Dockton.
 The department is primarily funded by a property tax levy which last had a voter approved lid lift in 2017.

 The island has an established emergency operations center manager who runs emergency drills with members of the community emergency response team (CERT) in order to provide the best response in times of emergencies such as earthquakes.
 The drills were established as routine through the group VashonBePrepared, a nonprofit, FEMA-sanctioned coalition of disaster preparedness organizations that were previously established on the island.
 Sometimes the drills have members of the Washington Army National Guard participating and supporting the volunteers.

 Crime

 There are some claims that the island is home to various drug houses, a claim which has caused the Vashon Youth & Family Services to offer substance abuse counseling as part of the regular assembly of social services.

 Homicide rates on the island are extremely low, with only two homicides reported in the last twenty years and other forms of crime are also largely not seen.
 In 2005 the Sheriff's Office investigated one rape, six assaults, and forty-nine burglaries, in 2006 they investigated three rapes, eight assaults, and sixty-three burglaries.

-Major crimes on the Island include a serial rapist who operated from 2003 through 2010 until he was arrested and charged due to DNA evidence, and a police officer who plead guilty to incest and other sex crimes involving his underage stepdaughter.
+Major crimes on the Island include a serial rapist who operated from 2003 through 2010 until he was arrested and charged due to DNA evidence, and a police officer who pleaded guilty to incest and other sex crimes involving his underage stepdaughter.